karunakar78/ProjectArc/README.md

 ---

-*ProjectArc — Built with Django · Bootstrap 5 · jQuery · Chart.js*
+*ProjectArc — Built with Django